deepinv/deepinv/docs/source/contributing.rst

 Contributing new physics
 -------------------------

 Adding a physical operator follows the general contribution guidelines.
-Specifically, your constribution must include proper :ref:`tests <write_tests>` and :ref:`documentation <write_docs>`, as well as meet our :ref:`code quality standards <code_quality>`.
+Specifically, your contribution must include proper :ref:`tests <write_tests>` and :ref:`documentation <write_docs>`, as well as meet our :ref:`code quality standards <code_quality>`.
 Additionally, the provided code is expected to follow specific design rules to ensure seamless integration into the codebase, this means:

 - Implementing a new class that inherits from the appropriate physics base class.
 Refer to the design outlined in `Bring your own physics <https://deepinv.org/auto_examples/basics/demo_custom_physics.html>`_ for guidance.